 So far, eight state and regional teams have participated in the B8 State Pathways to Implementation Project: California, Colorado, Illinois, Minnesota, Nebraska, Virginia, Washington State, and a regional team representing Maryland, Northern Virginia, and Washington, DC.

-Christa Anders, J.D., M.A., is a partner at Advance Consulting and Project Manager for the B8 Workforce Core Team.
+Christa Anders, J.D., M.A., is a partner at Advance Consulting and Project Coordinator for Transforming Minnesota’s Early Childhood Workforce.

 Nick Henderson, is the Social Service Program Advisor at the Minnesota Department of Human Services

 Debbie Hewitt, is an Early Childhood Specialist at the Minnesota Department of Education.
-Debbie is a Team Leader of the B8 Workforce Core Team.
+Debbie is the Team Leader for Transforming Minnesota’s Early Childhood Workforce.

-Nancy Jost is the Early Childhood Coordinator at the West Central Initiative.
-Nancy joined the team in the summer of 2017.
+Nancy Jost is the Director of Early Childhood at the West Central Initiative and the fiscal sponsor for the project.

-Nikole Logan, Ed.D, from Voices and Choices for Children and Children’s Defense Fund MN
+Nikole Logan, Ed.D, represents Voices and Choices for Children and Children’s Defense Fund MN

 Ann McCully, Executive Director of Child Care Aware of Minnesota.

-Jennifer Moses, Children’s Cabinet Manager of Governor Mark Dayton’s Children’s Cabinet
+Jennifer Moses, Children’s Cabinet Manager of Governor Tim Walz’s Children’s Cabinet

-Kelly Monson, M.Ed., Executive Director of the Minnesota Children’s Cabinet.
+Kelly Monson, M.Ed., Director of Programs, Child Care Aware of Minnesota

 Sharon Bergen, PhD., is an Instructor in Early Childhood and Youth Development at Dakota County Community and Technical College.

 Melvin Carter, M.A., participated on the B8 Workforce Core Team as the Executive Director of the Minnesota’s Children’s Cabinet.
-Melvin took a leave from the Core Team to run for Mayor of Saint Paul.
-He will take office in January of 2018.
+Melvin took a leave from the Core Team to run for Mayor of Saint Paul and took office in January of 2018.

 Dianne Haulcy, M.A., Director of Family Engagement at Think Small.
 Dianne served on the B8 Workforce Core Team through September of 2018.